Advertisement

 The School Committee has left open the possibility of Murphy stepping up to lead the district permanently, and some members indicated Tuesday that he may continue in the role until December 2025 while they search for a replacement.

-And at the meeting, several members praised Murphy’s move to fill central administrative roles through the existing pool of CPS employees: appointing Smith interim COO; Chief Equity Officer Manuel J. Fernandez as interim assistant superintendent; Chad Leith ’92 as interim chief accountability officer; and Desiree Phillips as interim executive director for special education.
+And at the meeting, several members praised Murphy’s move to fill central administrative roles through the existing pool of CPS employees: appointing Smith interim COO; Chief Equity Officer Manuel J. Fernandez as assistant superintendent; Chad Leith ’92 as chief accountability officer; and Desiree Phillips as executive director for special education.
+Both Fernandez and Leith will serve on an interim basis.

 He also named assistant CRLS principal Allan Gehant to lead the school on an interim basis.